KaneCheshire/Communicator/README.md

 Notice that we're using `immediateMessage` in the above example.
 This works well for rapid communication between two devices, but is limited to small amounts of data and will fail if either of the devices becomes unreachable during communication.

+If you send this from watchOS it will also wake up your iOS app in the background if it needs to.

 You can also assign a `replyHandler` to the message.
 On the sending device, this `replyHandler` is executed by the system when the receiving device executes it on its end.

 On the receiving device you listen for new messages, check the identifier and then execute the `replyHandler`, which will allow the system on the sending device to execute the `replyHandler` there.
 The `replyHandler` also expects a JSON dictionary just like the content of the message.